 Making Fingerprint Christmas Lights

 Kids love fingerprint crafts.
 They are versatile and easy to do.
 Christmas is the perfect time to create this fun decoration.
-This is a guide about making fingerprint Christmas lights
+This is a page about making fingerprint Christmas lights

 This craft is simple, easy, and fun for kids and adults of all ages!
 You can create these lights for handmade Christmas cards, gift tags, T-shirts, or in the classroom.
 You can paint them on cardstock and place in a frame or use a canvas.
 They would make excellent gifts for parents, grandparents, or teachers.